Gustaavo-404/gitgraph/README.md

 ## 5️⃣ Reports & Export

 Repositories can be analyzed through comprehensive reports and exported for external use.
+Reports are generated by the worker and stored on Amazon S3.

 <img src="public/steps/step5.png" width="900"/>